gohugoio/hugo/content/content-management/archetypes.md

 lastmod: 2017-02-01
 tags: [archetypes,generators]
 categories: [content]
-weight: 50
+weight:
 draft: false
 slug:
 aliases: []
 notes:
 ---

 Hugo uses **archetypes** to facilitate creation of consistent metadata for content types across a website.
+Archetypes allow authors to easily generate new content files with associated metadata that are new instances of a content type. {{< relref "content-management/front-matter.md" >}}

-Authors can use the the `hugo new` command combined with the file path from the [`content`][], an author could create an empty content file, with the date and title automatically defined in the front matter of the post.
-While this was a welcome feature, active writers need more flexibility.
+To create new instances of a content type that pull from an archetype, authors can use the the `hugo new` command combined with the file path from the [content][] downward; e.g.---

 ```bash
 hugo new posts/my-first-post.md